talon-one/talon_one.js/docs/ManagementApi.md

 ## searchCouponsAdvancedWithoutTotalCount

-> InlineResponse20011 searchCouponsAdvancedWithoutTotalCount(applicationId, campaignId, body, opts)
+> InlineResponse20012 searchCouponsAdvancedWithoutTotalCount(applicationId, campaignId, body, opts)

 List coupons that match the given attributes in campaign (without total count)

 List the coupons whose attributes match the query criteria in the given campaign.
-The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  **Note:** The total count is not included in the response.
+The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  &gt; [!note] The total count is not included in the response.

 ### Example